AI Organizations

 - Stanford HAI - Stanford's human-centered AI institute.

-- Anthropic, OpenAI, Google DeepMind, Meta AI, xAI, Mistral AI, DeepSeek, and Cohere - major AI developers and model providers.
+- Anthropic, OpenAI, Google DeepMind, Microsoft AI, Meta AI, xAI, Mistral AI, DeepSeek, and Cohere - major AI developers, model providers, and platform operators.

 - NVIDIA, TSMC, Cerebras Systems, CoreWeave, and Scale AI - infrastructure, chips, cloud, and data-supply actors.

-- Hugging Face, LangChain, Perplexity AI, and Anysphere (Cursor) - developer, search, and application-layer organizations.
+- LangChain, Perplexity AI, and Anysphere (Cursor) - developer, search, and application-layer organizations.

 Entry Standard